Is it Worth Breaking Your Mortgage?

 Below are steps that you can follow to determine if it is worth breaking your mortgage to save money from a rate reduction.

-Add the above three costs together.
+Add Step 1’s three costs together.
 Calculate the following for a 5 year term at the remaining amortization period:

 Evaluate the savings.